Hacknocraft/AppFriendsDocs/docs/api.md

 	"user_name": string, 	// optional, username,
-	"real_name": string, 	// optional, the real name of the user "avatar": string, 		// optional, the avatar of the user }
+	"real_name": string, 	// optional, the real name of the user "avatar": string, 		// optional, the avatar of the user "custom_data": string,					// optional , custom data of the user }
 ```